-EPA also used the DRAS program to estimate the aggregate cancer risk and hazard index for constituents detected in the waste.
+EPA also used DRAS to estimate the aggregate cancer risk and hazard index for constituents detected in the waste.
 The aggregate cancer risk is the cumulative total of all individual constituent cancer risks.
 The hazard index is a similar cumulative total of non-cancer effects.
-The target aggregate cancer risk is $1\times 10^{-5}$ and the target hazard index is one.
-The wastewater treatment plant sludge at AAI met both of these criteria based on maximum observed values.
+The target aggregate cancer risk is 1x10-5 and the target hazard index is one.
+The wastewater treatment plant sludge at SHAP met both of these criteria based on maximum observed values using DRAS version 2, the version in use when the SHAP waste samples were collected.
+A new version of DRAS (version 3) has been released with current toxicity data and extensive modeling updates.
+Although EPA did not base the evaluation of SHAP waste on the new DRAS methodology, a screening of the maximum observed concentrations with the new DRAS version showed that the aggregate hazard index and cancer risks remain below target levels.